NADOOIT/NADOO-IT/docs/ops-backup-restore.md

 This guide shows exactly how to back up and restore the default SQLite database and uploaded media on the production server.

 Assumptions
-- You deploy with Docker Compose using `docker-compose.deploy.yml`.
+- You deploy with Docker Compose using `docker-compose-deploy-SQLite.yml` by default.
+- If you use CockroachDB or MySQL in production, substitute `docker-compose-deploy-CockroachDB.yml` or `docker-compose-deploy-MySQL.yml` accordingly.
 - SQLite is the default DB (CockroachDB is optional and documented elsewhere).
 - App container stores the DB at `/app/db.sqlite3` (per `settings.py`).